CNAChino/call-event-service/README.md

 * OS Version
 * Latitude
 * Longtitude

+For version 1.0, events receives are discarded.
+Next version is to publish the event to **Apache Kafka**.git

 This service is a prototype to integrate the following technologies:
 1. Spring Boot - for running the application and application configuration.